 Please quote the Permit Number if you contact the Regulator about this permit.
-To give a notification, the Operator should telephone 01473 433115 or 01473 435671) or any other number notified in writing by the Regulator for that purpose.
+To give a notification, the Operator should telephone 01473 433115 or any other number notified in writing by the Regulator for that purpose.

 ~ End of Introductory Note~